fabric8io/fabric8-installer/vagrant/ReadMe.md

 * [openshift-latest](openshift-latest) for the latest OpenShift release using 1.x
 * [openshift-0.6.x](openshift-0.6.x) for the last known working 0.6.x release
-* [openshift-0.5.x](openshift-0.5.x) for the last known working 0.5.x release

-For more details see how to use the [Fabric8 Vagrant Image](http://fabric8.io/guide/getStartedVagrant.html )
+For more details see how to use the [Fabric8 Vagrant Image](http://fabric8.io/guide/getStartedVagrant.html)